 Heike Monogatari is considered to be written by Shinanozenji Yukinaga aka Fujiwara no Yukinaga.
 It’s a war tale about the rise and fall of the Taira family (Heike).

-It depicts the comparison between Minamoto family and Heike family.
+It depicts the comparison between the Minamoto family and the Heike family.
 It covers the Genpei Gassen which was said to be caused by the Onryo of Sutokuin (Emperor Sutoku).